ansys/pyansys-dev-guide/doc/source/how-to/index.rst

       :link-type: doc
       :padding: 2 2 2 2

-      Learn how to contribute to PyAnsys.
+      How to contribute to PyAnsys.

     .. grid-item-card:: :fas:`fa-solid fa-box-open` Packaging
       :link: packaging